Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Introduction

-Furthermore, concern with \af smoothness has motivated other work \cite{clevert2016fastaccuratedeepnetwork,boullé2020rationalneuralnetworks}, and the notion of trainable/adaptive coding in \af has demonstrated successful behaviour \cite{hou2016neuralnetworkssmoothadaptive, Jagtap_2020, JAGTAP2022165}.
+The current work proposes a parametric, trainable flexibility that enhances the a priori ``fitness'' of an \af for more generalisable nonlinear learnings.
 This outcome is herein achieved with a simple \af definition, termed Leaky Exponential Linear Unit (Leaky ELU, or LELU).
 Importantly, the focus here is broader in the sense that it focuses on a set of behavioural features of an \af for generalisation, one of them being the discussed flexibility, but also robustness (\ie, reduced dependency) with model size.
-Quoting \cite{JAGTAP2022165} ``there is no rule of thumb of choosing an optimal activation function.''
+Quoting \cite{jagtapHowImportantAre2022} ``there is no rule of thumb of choosing an optimal activation function.''
 Essentially, we want to decrease the effort in finding an optimal \af by providing an adaptive framework that is able to code the degree of presence of particular phenomena in the input in a smooth and ever proportional way.

 Another proposition in the current work is the use of a diffusion-like metric to gauge the performance of the NN, especially in terms of overfitting.
-As developed in \cite{mygpr}, the ``entropy-in-features'' of the training data is computed via a modified Laplace operator and considered as a true label.
+As developed in \cite{bigarellaPreventionOverfittingMeshStructured2025}, the ``entropy-in-features'' of the training data is computed via a modified Laplace operator and considered as a true label.
 Testing performed on a staggered mesh measures the entropy content of a trained model with respect to the true label, essentially meaning that a trained model should limit the amount of extra features it determines, and thus less ``noise'' stemming from overfitting.